andpdw/CS260-Startup/README.md

 - [x] **All functionality implemented or mocked out** - I did this
 - [x] **Hooks** - Done
+- Notes:
+    To simulate the login functionality I made a class for authenticated or not, and based on that the site determines what the user can see.
+It saves the login username in local storage and that username is used a few other places like on the message board to determine how messages are organized

+    To simulate the message board I made two functions, one that will get and populate messages, for the time being it gets them from an array but later it will get it from the server.
+There is another function that is used when a message is sent to update the functions on screen and move them up.
+This will be used when a user sends a message to update the messages that are displayed.
+There is also a automated message that shows up every 10 seconds to simulate the websocket in the future.

+    To simulate the database functionality there is a function that gets the data and loops through it to make a table.
+Right now it gets it from a array but once a server/database is functioning it will be able to get the data from there.

+    There is also a basic weather update functionality that right now just gets set values but the function is set up so it can get the data from a service for later.

 ## 🚀 Service deliverable